 Visit our DWI page and read about your rights, find out what the law is, and read about the penalties that you could face.

 You need and deserve an aggressive and experienced lawyer who will fight for you rights.
-Call The Law Offices of Jonathan Zendeh Del, PLLC today for a free DWI consultation in Galveston, Texas.
+Call Zendeh Del & Associates, PLLC today for a free DWI consultation in Galveston, Texas.